-There are a ton of different options for Calgary indoor playgrounds.
+There are many different options for Calgary indoor playgrounds.
 The current trend is towards large play centre that will entertain a large age range.

 More than any other topic I cover, the comments on Calgary indoor playgrounds can sometimes get a bit heated – for any play place some people will love it and others will find it disappointing.